Traders must weigh and measure goods accurately. There are many legal controls covering all aspects of weighing and measuring.

 Section 70 Reports

-For further information please contact the Trading Standards Service, Public Safety and Regulation, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.
+For further information please contact the Trading Standards Service, Directorate of Operations and Regulatory Services, City of Newcastle upon Tyne, Civic Centre, Newcastle upon Tyne, NE1 8QH.

 Phone: 0191 2116121